snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

   <img width="80%" src="../assets/wsr-composite-build-dependencies.png">
 </p>

-Notice that the major benefit of the composite build configuration is executing parallel builds.
+Notice that the major benefit of the composite build configuration is executing **parallel** builds.
 This also means that the promotion might finish before the tests (however, it doesn't mean the artifacts are actually published).
 Don't worry - we'll describe later how the promotion guarantees it's the right time to publish and what the benefit at all from executing that in parallel.

 Either way, the entry build configuration (and other configurations as well) contains the `Run npmBuild` build step which basically executes a file called [npmBuildWrapper.sh](https://github.com/wix-private/wix-fed-scripts/blob/master/src/npmBuildWrapper/npmBuildWrapper.sh).
+This file manages and operates stuff that related to npm, including executing npm scripts.

-This file manages the npm scripts and executes them when necessary.
+Moreover, that file uses [`.ci_config`](https://github.com/wix/wix-style-react/blob/master/.ci_config) to convert npm scripts ("batches") into build configurations - which are registered automatically as dependencies of the composite build configuration.
+Put it simply, any npm script that appears inside `batches`, would be executed in parallel as part of the composite build.